 The outcome of RevenueSA’s dispute resolution practice is the making of a decision and/or the issue of an assessment.
-This in turn leads to a right of review in accordance with the Taxation Administration Act 1996, being a right to object to the Minister and the Crown Solicitor.
+This in turn leads to a right of review in accordance with the Taxation Administration Act 1996, being a right to object to the Minister (the Treasurer), who may seek advice from and the Crown Solicitor or other persons.

 The grounds of an objection must be stated fully and in detail in the notice of objection.
 This generally involves setting out the facts and addressing the relevant points of law where it is considered that the Commissioner may have incorrectly applied the law.
 The "onus of proof" rests with the taxpayer.

 After considering an objection, the Minister will confirm, revoke or modify the Commissioner’s assessment or decision.
 The Minister will notify the taxpayer in writing of his decision, setting out the reasons for the decision.

 A taxpayer who is dissatisfied with the Minister’s determination of their objection may appeal to the Supreme Court within 60 days of the Minister’s determination of the objection.
 The Supreme Court can permit an appeal after the 60-day period, but not after 12 months of the determination.

 The taxpayer’s case on appeal is not limited to the grounds of the objection, or the reasons for the determination of the objection or the facts on which the determination was made.